SHabimana1/docker-samples_example-voting-app/README.md

 A simple ansible playbook is provided to automate envrionment checks on a local machine.
 - inventory.ini = to defines the target host, which in this project i only use localhost
 - playbook.yml = contains automated tasks in Ansible version to verify Docker installation

+# For task-4: Monitoring & Logging
+- i choose prometheus for metrics collection because its wide ecosystem and strong docker support, while Grafana is used for visualization and dashboards.

+# Improvements with More Time
+- i will add automated test cases (unit and integration test) to the CI pipeline
+- also deploy the application to a cloud environment using terraform
+- also add authentication and authorization to application